adstuart/azure-vpn-p2s/intune-win10-triggers/README.md

 -	500 users  * 4 hours VPN required per week * 48 working weeks per year * $0.013 per hour charge = $1248p/a
 -	Total cost $13728 p/a (=$11232 saving p/a)

 You achieve the above at scale by using multiple Intune Device Configuration profiles, assigned to different groups of users.
-For example, in the screenshot below, you can see I have 4 3 different VPN profiles that all use the same Azure VWAN service in the Cloud, however they contain different triggering options to reflect the different user requirements.
+For example, in the screenshot below, you can see I have three different VPN profiles that all use the same Azure VWAN service in the Cloud, however they contain different triggering options to reflect the different user requirements.

 ![intune](https://github.com/adstuart/azure-vpn-p2s/blob/main/intune-win10-triggers/images/intune.PNG)